makrmeen/GitHub-5-Merge-Conflicts/README.md

 LOCAL

-Just to practice resolving
+Just to practice resolving by
 Creating extra conflicts
-onflict.